45 Min Read

 Functions of different domains

-• The α3 domain of class I MHC molecules appears to be extremely conserved and contains a region that interacts significantly with the CD8 cell surface protein present on TC cells.
+3. CD8 interaction: The α3 domain of class I MHC molecules contains a region that interacts significantly with the CD8 protein present on the surface of cytotoxic T cells (TC cells).
+This interaction plays a role in the activation of TC cells upon recognition of MHC-peptide complexes.

 Functions of MHC class I